KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_4_staging,_committing,_and_pushing_to_github.md

 3. To verify that your files were added, type `git status` again.
 ![](../assets/image09.png)

-    Notice this time it tells us these are "Changes to be committed:"
+    Notice this time it tells us these are "Changes to be committed:" which means we've staged this file successfully.

 4. In Atom, make another change to your _README.md_ file and save the changes.